Attorney General of India: Powers, duties and functions

-The attorney general can accept briefs but cannot appear against the Government.
-They cannot defend an accused in the criminal proceedings and accept the directorship of a company without the permission of the Government.
+The Attorney General is permitted to receive briefs; however, they are precluded from advocating against the government.
+Moreover, the Attorney General is restricted from representing an accused party in criminal proceedings and assuming a directorial role in a company without the explicit consent of the government.

-The attorney general is assisted by a Solicitor General and Additional Solicitor Generals.
+The attorney general is assisted by the Solicitor General and Additional Solicitors General.
 The attorney general is to be consulted only in legal matters of real importance and only after the Ministry of Law has been consulted.
 All references to the attorney general are made by the Law Ministry.

 Fee and allowances payable

-Fee and allowances payable to the law officers (including Attorney General for India, Solicitor General of India and the Additional Solicitors General) of the Government of India are as under:
+Fee and allowances payable to the law officers (including Attorney General of India, Solicitor General of India and the Additional Solicitors General) of the Government of India are as under:

-In addition to the above fee payable for cases, a retainer fee is paid to the attorney general for India, Solicitor General of India and the Additional Solicitors General at the rate of ₹50,000, ₹40,000 and ₹30,000 per month, respectively.
-Moreover, the attorney general for India is also paid a sumptuary allowance of Rs.
+In addition to the above fee payable for cases, a retainer fee is paid to the attorney general of India, Solicitor General of India and the Additional Solicitors General at the rate of ₹50,000, ₹40,000 and ₹30,000 per month, respectively.
+Moreover, the attorney general of India is also paid a sumptuary allowance of Rs.
 4,000 per month, except during the period of his leave.